JorjaFox/library/content/posts/recaps/csi/feeling-the-heat.md

 ## Quotes

-**Stokes:** Dollar slots [by the lakeshore]?
+**Nick:** Dollar slots [by the lakeshore]?
-**Sidle:** Is there truly no place left in Vegas without slot machines.
+**Sara:** Is there truly no place left in Vegas without slot machines.

 - - -

-**Sidle:** What did you tell him?
+**Sara:** What did you tell him?
 His son died a hero?
-**Stokes:** Look, I'm just trying to give the guy a little peace, you know?
+**Nick:** Look, I'm just trying to give the guy a little peace, you know?
-**Sidle:** Oh, well, who are you trying to help feel better, him or you?
+**Sara:** Oh, well, who are you trying to help feel better, him or you?
-**Stokes:** Hey, let me ask you something, Sara: You're Mr. Young, would you rather know this much or nothing at all?
+**Nick:** Hey, let me ask you something, Sara: You're Mr. Young, would you rather know this much or nothing at all?
-**Sidle:** You know, if the evidence doesn't support the answer, a CSI shouldn't be asking that question.
+**Sara:** You know, if the evidence doesn't support the answer, a CSI shouldn't be asking that question.